groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 This repository is just a single JS file that you run with node.js (or PM2 or similar) and gives you a simple but powerful REST-ish API with only two routes: One for authenticating and one for POSTing SQL queries.

+For the security-conscious thinking "What about SQL injection?"
+See the Security section below.
+It's not as scary as it looks.

 ### Features

 1. No traditional REST API nonsense with a slew of GET/PUT/POST/DELETE routes